 What Is the Average Mesothelioma Settlement Timeline?

 Each mesothelioma case is unique.
-As such, the timeline for mesothelioma settlement varies from case to case.
+As such, the timeline for a mesothelioma settlement varies from case to case.
 Cases that move to trial generally take a year or less to resolve.
 You and the defendant can reach a settlement agreement at any point in the claim process.

 You can start receiving your settlement amount within 90 days of settling.
 You can receive compensation in a one-time payout or monthly installments.
 The terms of your settlement agreement will determine how you will receive your compensation.